Dr Valentina Pitardi

 Biography

 Valentina's research interests include the consumer psychology of technology usage and consumer engagement, with her most recent research focusing on the psychological implications of anthropomorphism and interactions with AI agents (robots, chatbots, and voice-assistants).
-Her works have been published in several international outlets such as the Journal of Business Research, Psychology and Marketing, Journal of Service Management, and Journal of Public Policy and Marketing.
+Her works have been published in several international outlets such as the Journal of Business Research, Psychology and Marketing, Journal of Service Management, Tourism Management and Journal of Public Policy and Marketing.
 Valentina serves as Associate Editor of the International Journal of Market Research and sits on the editorial board of several marketing journals.
-Her work has been featured in world-leading media outlets such as BCC and The Conversation.
+Her work has been featured in world-leading media outlets such as BCC, Scientific American and The Conversation.

 Valentina holds a PhD and M.Phil. in Marketing and a B.A. in Sociology and Communication Study from Sapienza University of Rome.